 —Len Foxwell, chief of staff, Maryland Comptroller’s Office

-—Andrew Friedson, senior adviser, Maryland Comptroller’s Office
+—Andrew Friedson, former senior adviser, Maryland Comptroller’s Office

 —Curtis Johnson, founder and former director, New Leaders Council, Maryland chapter

 —Leonard Lucchi, attorney and lobbyist; former president, Maryland Government Relations Association

 —Tyler Patton, vice president, Maryland Rural Broadband Coalition